Display Modes

 If you want to preserve only a small subset of nodes, you can select the nodes you want to keep and use the Invert Selection option to switch your selection and allow removal of large numbers of nodes.

 You can explore data in Force Graph mode, similar to the way you Explore Data in Tabular Mode.
-When you explore in Force Graph, Synapse adds any nodes that are “connected” (by shared properties or light edges) to the node(s) you explore from.
+When you explore in Force Graph, Synapse adds any nodes that are “connected” (by shared properties or light edges) to the node(s) you explore from, based on the graph projection rules in use.

 Tip